Velocidex/velociraptor-docs/content/knowledge_base/tips/plugin_not_found.md

-# What to do about error: Plugin info not found
+# What to do about error "Plugin info not found"

 Velociraptor VQL queries can run on the server in the context of server artifacts or notebook queries.
 Usually server side VQL is used